clunion/shardoverse/README.md

 ## Coding in Rust with UltraEdit
 If you happen to have UltraEdit, it can be used for Git much in a similar way like Notepad++.
 There are several configuration settings which relate to session handling, and thus how to open the Git commit comment in a separate editor-session.
 One is called 'Maintain separate process for each file opened from external application' and can be found at Menu:Advanced/Configuration/Application layout/Miscellaneous.

-Some more description about this can be found here:
+Some more description about this can be found here: [how-to-open-different-windows-of-ultraedit](http://forums.ultraedit.com/how-to-open-different-windows-of-ultraedit-with-fi-t17820.html)

-The following content for wrapper shell-script works in UltraEdit64 Versions 27:
+The following content for wrapper shell-script works in UltraEdit64 **Versions 27**:

     #!/bin/sh
     "C:\Program Files\IDM Computer Solutions\UltraEdit\uedit64.exe" $*

-One additional remark regarding the syntax coloring of Rust-code in UltraEdit:
+One additional remark regarding the **syntax coloring of Rust-code in UltraEdit**:
 UltraEdit defines the syntax coloring in word-files, for Rust such a file is named rust.uew.
 The currently available wordfile defines the single apostrophe (') as one of the string delimiters.
 This leads to a funny coloring when the Rust-code is using labeled loops, which also use the single apostrophe.

-Workaround: when the apostrophe is removed form the String Chars list (it is in the first line of rust.uew), the coloring looks much better, at least around labeled loops.
+**Workaround:** when the apostrophe is removed form the String Chars list (it is in the first line of rust.uew), the coloring looks much better, at least around labeled loops.